-- 3.1 Each Justice will strive to ensure that his or her conduct, both in and out of court, maintains and enhances the confidence of the public, the legal profession and litigants in the impartiality of the individual Justice and of the Court. - 3.2 Each Justice will seek to avoid extra-judicial activities that are likely to cause him or her to have to refrain from sitting on a case because of a reasonable apprehension of bias or because of a conflict of interest that would arise from the activity. - 3.3 Each Justice will refrain from any kind of party political activity and from attendance at political gatherings or political fundraising events, or contributing to a political party, in such a way as to give the appearance of belonging to a particular political party.
+3.1 Each Judge will strive to ensure that his or her conduct, both in and out of court, maintains and enhances the confidence of the public, the legal profession and litigants in the impartiality of the individual Judge and of the Board.

+- 3.2 Each Judge will seek to avoid extra-judicial activities that are likely to cause him or her to have to refrain from sitting on a case because of a reasonable apprehension of bias or because of a conflict of interest that would arise from the activity. - 3.3 Each Judge will refrain from any kind of party political activity and from attendance at political gatherings or political fundraising events, or contributing to a political party, in such a way as to give the appearance of belonging to a particular political party.
 They will also refrain from taking part in public demonstrations which might diminish their authority as a judge or create a perception of bias in subsequent cases.
-They will bear in mind that political activity by a close member of a Justice's family might raise concern in a particular case about the judge's own impartiality and detachment from the political process. - 3.4 However, the Justices recognise that it is important for members of the Court to deliver lectures and speeches, to take part in conferences and seminars, to write and to teach and generally to contribute to debate on matters of public interest in the law, the administration of justice, and the judiciary.
-Their aim is to enhance professional and public understanding of the issues and of the role of the Court. - 3.5 In making such contributions, the Justices will take care to avoid associating themselves with a particular organisation, group or cause in such a way as to give rise to a perception of partiality towards that organisation (including a set of chambers or firms of solicitors), group or cause in the conduct of their judicial duties.

-3.6 In their personal relations with individual members of the legal profession, especially those who practise regularly in the Supreme Court, the Justices will avoid situations which might reasonably give rise to the suspicion or appearance of favouritism or partiality.
+They will bear in mind that political activity by a close member of a Judge's family might raise concern in a particular case about the Judge's own impartiality and detachment from the political process. - 3.4 However, the members of the Board recognise that it is important for members of the Board to deliver lectures and speeches, to take part in conferences and seminars, to write and to teach and generally to contribute to debate on matters of public interest in the law, the administration of justice, and the judiciary.
+Their aim is to enhance professional and public understanding of the issues and of the role of the Board. - 3.5 In making such contributions, the members of the Board will take care to avoid associating themselves with a particular organisation, group or cause in such a way as to give rise to a perception of partiality towards that organisation (including a set of chambers or firms of solicitors), group or cause in the conduct of their judicial duties. - 3.6 In their personal relations with individual members of the legal profession, especially those who practise regularly before the Board, the members of the Board will avoid situations which might reasonably give rise to the suspicion or appearance of favouritism or partiality.